UMDBPP/Link-TLM/Docs/Install.md

 - `ncurses` can be found in the `ncurses-dev` package: `sudo apt-get install ncurses-dev`
 - `git` is as easy as `sudo apt-get install git`

-**WARNING**: If you are runnning a Linux distribution which has not updated in a long time (like CentOS), you will likely find that you are _way_ behind on compiler support.
+**WARNING**: If you are running a Linux distribution which has not updated in a long time (like CentOS), you will likely find that you are _way_ behind on compiler support.
 You may need to check your compiler version and install a newer version manually.
 The build process tries to figure out using g++ 5 if you have multiple versions, but it's kinda hacky and never really worked right.